-OUTDOOR POOL IMPROVEMENTS Inventory of Pools
+OUTDOOR POOL IMPROVEMENTS

+Inventory of Pools

 Park Number of Main Pools Number of Spray Decks Approximate Year Built

 Beachland 1 1 1936, 1966 & 2015

 Eisenhower 1 1964 - reno 2022

 Fernridge 1 1 2012

 Kennedy 2 1 1964 & 2003

 Wolcott 1 2002

-TOTAL 5 4
+TOTAL 5 $\frac{\overline{4}}{4}$

 The major investment areas in the outdoor pools include the pool tank, pool decking, bathhouses, and the filtration systems.
 The concrete shells and decking deteriorate over time, creating safety and integrity issues.
 The filtration systems also deteriorate over time, resulting in cracked pipes and leaks, as well as the inability to maintain water quality and chemical balance.
 The underlying policy is to continue to operate the outdoor pools by providing CIP funds for maintenance repairs at the pools.
 A long-term pool replacement plan in the CIP has addressed the need to plan major renovations to meet changing State regulations on the disbursement of pool water and filtration systems.
-Changing State regulations on the drainage systems at the outdoor pools.
+Changing State regulations on the disbursement of pool water has necessitated a greater reinvestment and modifications to the drainage systems at the outdoor pools.
 Eisenhower Pool, built in the mid-1960's, is slated for replacement in 2023.